 The cenote is on private land, so don't go there without an authorized guide.
 You can find one at any hotel in the area.

 Where can you:

 * find the deepest cenote (sacred natural pool) in the world (El Zacatón)?

-* one of the greatest birding locations in northern Mexico?
+* one of the greatest sea and marsh birding locations in northern Mexico?